rism-digital/muscat-guidelines/default/en/publication_210.md

  → DidionF 1990
 - Róbert Árpád Murányi, “Thematischer Katalog der Werke G. J. Werners in Budapest,” _Acta musicologica_ 38/1-2 (1997): 151-228.
  → MurányiW 1997

+For modern music editions, use the last name of the editor plus the first letter of the last name of the composer.
+The year refers to the year that the modern edition was published.

+###### Examples

+- Barbara Strozzi, _Havete torto_, edited by Candace A. Magner (Cor Donato Editions, 2019).
+ → StrozziH 2019

 Do not assign a short title to books, yearbooks, conference reports, etc. that consist of a collection of essays.
 Any essays in such books are entered individually as literature references, not the entire book itself.
 The essay is entered as a literature record with its own short title.